TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 <img width="600" src="./images/EvaluationFlows.png" alg="EvaluationFlows">
 </p>

+<a id="GF12_Normalization"></a>
-**CT Results for Commercial Enablement**
+**CT Results with a Commercial (GLOBALFOUNDRIES 12nm) Design Enablement**
-We have run CT to generate macro placement for Ariane133, BlackParrot and MemPool Group designs on GLOBALFOUNDRIES 12nm (GF12) enablement.
+We have run CT to generate macro placements for Ariane133, BlackParrot and MemPool Group designs on GLOBALFOUNDRIES 12nm (GF12) enablement.
 The following tables present the **normalized design metrics**.
 Core area, standard cell area and macro area are normalized with respect to the core area.
-Total power is normalized w.r.t. the reported preCTS total power when CMP is used.
-Similarly, we normalize the wirelength and congestion based on the reported preCTS wirelength and congestion when CMP is used.
-The timing numbers are normalized w.r.t. the target clock period.
+Total power is normalized with respect to the reported preCTS total power **when CMP is used**.
+Similarly, we normalize the wirelength and congestion based on the reported preCTS wirelength and congestion **when CMP is used**.
+The timing numbers are normalized with respect to the target clock period.

-- The following table and screenshots provide details of Ariane133 GF12 implementation when CMP is used to generate the initial macro placement.
+- The following table and screenshots provide details of the Ariane133 GF12 implementation when CMP is used to generate the macro placement.
 <table>
 <thead>
   <tr>
-    <th colspan="10"><p align="center">Ariane133-GF12-68% CMP</p></th>
+    <th colspan="10"><p align="center">Ariane133-GF12-68% CMP [results are normalized as described <a href=“#GF12_Normalization”>here</a>
+] </p></th>
   </tr>
 </thead>
 <tbody>